 - 15.9.1.
 The mover of a motion has a right to reply at the end of the debate on the motion, immediately before it is put to the vote. - 15.9.2.
-The mover of the amendment has a right of reply to the debate on his or her amendment (before the right of reply of the mover of the original motion). - 15.9.3.
-If an amendment is moved, the mover of the original motion has the right of reply at the close of the debate on the amendment, if he/she has spoken on it.
+The mover of the amendment has a right of reply to the debate on their amendment (before the right of reply of the mover of the original motion). - 15.9.3.
+If an amendment is moved, the mover of the original motion has the right of reply at the close of the debate on the amendment, if they have spoken on it.